Nitrokey/nitrokey-documentation/nextbox/index.rst

 Enable Remote Access
 --------------------

-There are several ways to enable remote access to the Nextbox.
+There are several ways to enable remote access to the NextBox.
 The easiest way is to use the "Quickstart Configuration".

 Quickstart Configuration (recommended)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-1. go to "Remote Access" in the Nextbox app.
+1. go to "Remote Access" in the NextBox app.

 .. figure:: /nextbox/images/nextbox_getting_started/5.png
    :alt: img5